-Subject Complements for intermediate learners
+Subject Complements For Intermediate learners

 What Are Subject Complements?

-Types
+Subject Complements: Types

-Now let us analyze some of them:
+Now let us analyze some of them in more detail:

 Noun Phrases as Subject Complements

-Miss Hale has a
+Miss Hale is a dance tutor.

-Those two ladies there are
+Those two ladies are my best friends.

 As you can see, the highlighted nouns are describing the subject.